openstack-archive/infra-manual/doc/source/creators.rst

    .. note::

       You may need to create the bug management team in Launchpad.
-If you do so, set the owner of the team to 'openstack-administrators'.
+If you do so, set the owner of the team to the "OpenStack Administrators team" called "openstack-admins".

 #.
 Save your changes.